coderjoe/coderjoe.github.com/_posts/2007-08-08-a-list-of-nintendo-ds-homebrew-resources.markdown

 ---
 layout: post
 title: A list of Nintendo DS Homebrew Resources
 wordpress_id: 99
 wordpress_url: /archive/2007/08/08/a-list-of-nintendo-ds-homebrew-resources/
 comments: true
 categories:
-- coding
+- programming
 tags:
-- C/C++
+- c++
 - nintendo-ds-homebrew
-- libnds
-- devkitpro
-- devkitarm
 ---

 I was asked recently what resources I use as references while developing Nintendo DS homebrew.

 As such I've decided to collect my favorite links in a single post for your enjoyment.  ( Please keep in mind that I am also new to the Ninendo DS development scene, and as such this post is by no means a complete list of all of the resources available to you. )